Oliver Stone: Latin America

+Russia

 In the early 1980s, Stone visited the Soviet Union for the first time to interview anti-Communist dissidents as research for a screenplay.
 He also used the trip to covertly smuggle Western goods into the USSR on behalf of a French human rights organization.
 His activities eventually drew the attention of Soviet authorities and he was briefly detained in Tbilisi, Georgia before being allowed to leave the country.
 The resulting screenplay, Defiance, was never made.

 In December 2014, Stone made statements supporting the Russian government's narrative on Ukraine, portraying the 2014 Ukrainian Revolution of Dignity as a CIA plot.
 He also rejected the claim that former Ukrainian president Viktor Yanukovych (overthrown as a result of that revolution) was responsible for the killing of protesters, and that Yanukovych was the legitimate president forced to leave Ukraine by "well-armed, neo-Nazi radicals."
 He added that the United States was interfering in the domestic policy of Ukraine.

-After the 2022 Russian invasion of Ukraine, Stone wrote, "Although the United States has many wars of aggression on its conscience, it doesn’t justify Mr. Putin’s aggression in Ukraine.
-A dozen wrongs don’t make a right.
+Following the 2022 Russian invasion of Ukraine, Stone wrote, "Although the United States has many wars of aggression on its conscience, it doesn't justify Mr. Putin's aggression in Ukraine.
+A dozen wrongs don't make a right.
 Russia was wrong to invade," an opinion he reiterated in March 2025.
-However, he continued to blame the source of the conflict on the U.S. and NATO, emphasizing his fear of a potential nuclear war and accusing the U.S. of seeking to dominate the world.
+He also continued to blame the source of the conflict on the U.S. and NATO, emphasizing his fear of a potential nuclear war and accusing the U.S. of seeking to dominate the world.
 In a May 2023 interview discussing Nuclear Now, Stone declined to comment on Russia's foreign policy, but praised the country (along with China) as a leader in nuclear energy, and added that Putin was a great leader for his country who had support from his citizens.

 In a June 2017 interview with The Nation to promote his documentary on Vladimir Putin, Stone rejected the narrative of the United States' intelligence agencies that Russia sought to influence the 2016 presidential election.
 Stone accused the CIA, FBI, and NSA of cooking the intelligence.
 He added that the Israeli lobby AIPAC and billionaires such as Sheldon Adelson and the Koch brothers had more influence on American elections than Russia.

 Russia passed a law in 2013 banning alleged "gay propaganda" to minors, which has been criticized as being used for a crackdown on LGBTQ support.
-In a 2019 interview with Putin, Stone commented that the law might be sensible.
-Stone later denied being homophobic.
-In 2025, Stone met Putin again when both attended an educational event commemorating the end of World War II at Moscow's WWII Victory Museum.

-Stone took the Russian Sputnik V vaccine for the COVID-19 virus while filming in Russia and the Pfizer vaccine upon his return to the return to the United States, calling himself "a pin cushion for American-Russian peace relations."
+In a 2019 interview with Putin, Stone commented that the law might be sensible, but later denied being homophobic.
+During the COVID pandemic, Stone took the Sputnik V vaccine for the COVID-19 virus while filming a documentary in Russia and the Pfizer vaccine upon his return to the United States, calling himself "a pin cushion for American–Russian peace relations."